-Although its festive attitude feels distinctly Brazilian, Sao Luis is a charming city that has its own unique personality.
-The pastel-coloured mansions and cobblestone streets have made the city's historic centre a World Heritage site.
 Walking through these colonial streets, you can admire the painstaking tile work that makes the buildings look more like confectionery than architecture.
-Founded by the French and occupied by the Dutch, the city looks distinctly Portuguese. ¶ There's a certain rhythm that is mentioned in any Sao Luis city guide.
+Founded by the French and occupied by the Dutch, the city looks distinctly Portuguese.
+There's a certain rhythm that is mentioned in any Sao Luis city guide.
 Known as Brazil's Reggae Capital, you'll find massive sound systems not only in the bars and clubs of the city's vibrant nightlife scene, but also on the beaches.
 You can explore this musical culture at beaches like Ponta d'Areia, with its multiple reggae clubs, or take a break from the museums and art galleries of the historic district by visiting the relaxed Praia Grande beach.
+Most restaurants in Sao Luis can be found in the historic Old Town.
+You'll also find pizzerias, posh French bistros, and informal sandwich shops.
+Seaside areas like Praia Grande are also well situated to try freshly grilled seafood or the ubiquitous fish and shrimp pie.

 Sao Luis's central bus station provides Sao Luis transport and links to major cities throughout Brazil.
 There are several lines that will take you straight to the Old Town.
 A train runs three times a week to Parauapebas, which you can catch at the train station in the southwest of the city.
 Domestic and international flights also serve Sao Luis and arrive at Marechal Cunha Machado International Airport outside of the city.
 If you're staying near the Old Town, the city is best explored on foot.
 However, there's also an extensive bus system based around the seaside Praia Grande terminal.